-HOUSTON, Texas (KTRK) -- More than four decades after Houston's most notorious serial killings came to an end when the alleged killers turned on each other, the area's best-known search and rescue group is still hoping to bring missing victims home.
+PASADENA, Texas (KTRK) -- More than four decades after Houston's most notorious serial killings came to an end when the alleged killers turned on each other, the area's best-known search and rescue group began unearthing a Pasadena yard in hopes of bringing more missing victims home.

 Four more bodies were found near Lake Sam Rayburn in east Texas.
 The day after Henley's arrest, Brooks turned himself in, and the two men led police to six bodies at High Island.